proxmox/proxmox-backup/docs/introduction.rst

 Introduction
 ============

-This documentationm is written in :term:`reStructuredText` and formatted with :term:`Sphinx`.
+This documentation is written in :term:`reStructuredText` and formatted with :term:`Sphinx`.

 What is Proxmox Backup
 ----------------------

-Proxmox Backup is an enterprise class client-server backup software, specially optimized for `Proxmox Virtual Environment`_ to backup :term:`virtual machine`\ s and :term:`container`\ s.
+Proxmox Backup is an enterprise class client-server backup software, specially optimized for the `Proxmox Virtual Environment`_ to backup :term:`virtual machine`\ s and :term:`container`\ s.
 It is also possible to backup physical hosts.